EXCITING OPPORTUNITIES FOR TECHNOLOGY STUDENTS AND TEACHERS

-The Institute of Industrial Arts Technology Education is the professional body sponsoring the IIATE Innovations and Engineering Design Awards, the major category awards in the Working Technologically category.
-IIATE is offering 6 secondary prizes to the projects that best meet the Working Technologically outcomes.
-Visit the IIATE Innovations and Engineering Design Awards page to get specific details about these awards.
+The Institute of Technology Education is the professional body sponsoring the iTE Innovations and Engineering Design Awards, the major category awards in the Working Technologically category.
+ITE is offering 9 secondary prizes to the projects that best meet the Working Technologically outcomes.
+Visit the iTE Innovations and Engineering Design Awards page to get specific details about these awards.

 The Benefits of Working Technologically?